TRAVEL POST by AG Travel

 December in Africa means long hot days, the odd thunderstorm, and the transition of the bushveld from browns and yellows to green.
 This is the breeding season, and there are young animals and birds everywhere!
 The bush literally buzzes with excitement and abundance.
 In contrast to the short, dark days of the Northern Hemisphere festive season’s white Christmas, Africa celebrates the end of the year with colour and vibrancy.

-Expect fewer tourists than during the peak safari months, although local school holidays in South Africa can result in national parks and coastal areas being crowded for most of December.
+Expect fewer tourists than during the peak safari months, although local school holidays can result in national parks and coastal areas being crowded for most of December.
 Many lodges away from easily accessible areas offer discounts at this time of year, so be on the lookout for special rates.
 Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.

 Wildlife viewing can be patchy in places, particularly if the early rains have been good, but bird-watching is fantastic because of the breeding activities and the presence of summer migrants.
 This is a good time to enjoy the smaller things celebrating this time of plenty, such as the emergence of frogs and tortoises from their dry season hibernations, and the convergence of eagles, snakes and even leopards to feast on flying ants that emerge after rain to start their breeding cycle.